Collaborative Threshold Watermarking: Conceptual Approach

 \section{Conceptual Approach}

 The key idea is to use Shamir secret sharing so that only coalitions of size $\ge t$ can reconstruct $\tau$, while individual clients can still embed \emph{shares} of $\tau$ during training under secure aggregation.
+We instantiate this idea as three components, mirroring the watermarking primitives of Section~\ref{sec:bg-watermark}: a one-time \textsc{Setup} that distributes Shamir shares of $\tau$ to the $K$ clients, an \textsc{Embed} procedure that integrates these shares into the FedAvg update under secure aggregation, and a reconstruction-free \textsc{Verify} step that evaluates the watermark test directly from shares without ever materializing $\tau$ in the clear.